brazilla-ray/epg/README.md

   childList: true
 });
 ```
 First, a new `MutationObserver()` is declared with the variable `observer`, which then uses the method `observe` to point the observer to the `displayArea`.
-The options `subtree` and `childList` tell the observer to watch for changes to the all the child nodes of `displayArea`.
+The options `subtree` and `childList` tell the observer to watch all the child nodes of `displayArea` for changes.
 #### adding the listener
 With the `MutationObserver` in place, an event listener can now be attached to each glyph as it gets added.
 Earlier I mentioned that IDs couldn't be used for the glyphs, because there would be more than one.
 Instead, they will each get a class of `.glyph`, which can then be collected with `getElementsByClassName()`.
 Because this will return multiple elements, a loop is needed.
 As each glyph is iterated over, it gets an event listener, which is again set up for a `'click'` event.
 ```javascript